Three bins marked recyclables, FOGO and general waste.

 • 360 litre Recycling Bin (yellow lid) collected fortnightly.

-Your collection day may also change, check Near Me and enter your address for your most up to date waste collection information.
+Your collection day may have changed, check Near Me and enter your address for your most up to date waste collection information.

 Why is my general waste only being collected fortnightly under FOGO?